SilasK/silask.github.io/content/event/ISM2023/index.md

   postcode:
   country:
 summary: |
-  I will give a virtual Tutorial about Metagenome-Atlas at the ISMB/ECCB conference
+  A Tutorial about Metagenome-Atlas at the ISMB/ECCB conference

 abstract: